colonEndBracket/matkey/README.md

 # matkey
-Windows User Management Script / Automation of the chntpw pool
+Windows User Management Script / Automation of the chntpw tool

 Common Issue: If Windows is in hibernation mode, chntpw will not be able to modify Windows users.
 Booting up the windows partition and restarting it may take Windows out of hibernation and vulnerable.